MSP Bulletins

 * 1,431 moments selected were “Medicaid Reimbursable” out of 2,700 total moments selected (1431/2700=53%)

-• MSP Parental Consent to Share Student-specific Health Information and Bill Medicaid
+Parental Consent to Share Student-specific Health Information and Bill Medicaid

 When to Obtain Signed Parental Consent?

-• The best time to get signed MSP Parental Consent is when the parent is signing the PR-05 Parent Consent For Evaluation.
+• The best time to get signed MSP Parental Consent is during enrollment.

 • HBS will inform school districts on a monthly basis of students receiving therapy services that we do not yet have a signed Parental Consent Form on file.
 The district should attempt to obtain the missing signed parental consent form anytime that they have contact with the parent.

-How Should We Distribute the Annual MSP Parental Notification to parents?
+How Should We Distribute the Annual MSP Parental Notification to Parents?

 • Many districts have elected to post the MSP Parental Consent Notification on their district website.